TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 27/Ezekiel 27.28.md

 ---

-At the sound of the cry of thy pilots the suburbs shall shake.
+At the sound of the cry of your pilots the suburbs shall shake.